 Exploring the World of Art: Whether your student wants to create three-dimensional art with cardboard or use oil pastels to create a detailed scene, Exploring the World of Art taught by Angela Beeson provides step-by-step art lessons in many different mediums for the elementary through high school student.

 Learning About Art is a fun series of ten lessons specially designed to teach preschoolers and early elementary students about art.
 They’ll look at Audubon, Homer, Rousseau, and many other masters and learn about things like lines, movement, shapes, and more.
 They’ll also have a chance to make their own creative pictures.
 Much guidance is given, so there is no former knowledge of art required to present this class.

 Studio Art for Teens: Sharon Jeffus of Visual Manna showcases the work of her teen artists who are pursuing art as a ministry.
-More than forty lessons are available in this ongoing art study.
+More than fifty lessons are available in this art study.
 Each lesson is designed to be done in a one- or two-week period.
 Lessons teach artistic skills through the study and imitation of the masters.

 The Bible Study for Preteens series is designed to help students grow deeper roots by studying God’s Word.
 Daily studies take students into the Old Testament through the lives of Rebekah, Ruth, Hannah, Nehemiah, Esther, Job, Daniel, and Jonah and begin the New Testament with a study of Lazarus’ sister Mary.